Curved accretion disks around rotating black holes without reflection symmetry: Astrophysical implications

 In FIG.~\ref{fig.gfactor}, we consider an observer plane parallel to the plane of circular motions, namely, a face-on observer.
 The redshift $g$-factor is calculated by assuming that the photons are emitted from the accreting particles orbiting at the ISCO.
 For photons emitted from the accretion disk and reaching the face-on observer, their specific angular momentum $\lambda_o$ is zero.
 The meaning of the dashed red, purple, and gray curves, as well as the solid blue, black, and magenta curves can be read off from the caption of FIG.~\ref{fig.iscover}.
 One can immediately see from FIG.~\ref{fig.gfactor} that the $g$-factor vanishes both at the horizon and the naked singularity.
 According to the definition of the $g$-factor in Eq.~\eqref{gz}, a vanishing $g$-factor indicates that the gravitational redshift $z$ is infinite.

-As can be seen from FIG.~\ref{fig.gfactor}, the ISCO of a black hole with a high spin but a small $|\epsilon|$ can give the same $g$-factor as that of a black hole with a smaller spin but larger $|\epsilon|$.
+As can be seen from FIG.~\ref{fig.gfactor}, the prograde ISCO of a black hole with a high spin but a small $|\epsilon|$ can give the same $g$-factor as that of a black hole with a smaller spin but larger $|\epsilon|$.
 For example, the $g$-factor emitted from the ISCO of a Kerr black hole with $a/M=0.99$ is $g\approx0.164$.
 The same $g$-factor can be obtained from the ISCO of a Kerr-like black hole with $a/M=0.85$ and $|\epsilon|=17.37$.
 A direct consequence is that the black hole spin measurement based on the redshift $g$-factor, assuming the Kerr hypothesis, could overestimate the true spin value if the black hole is actually described by a Kerr-like metric with a large $|\epsilon|$.
 In the above example, the black hole spin could be overestimated by $\sim16.4\%$, a non-negligible effect if $|\epsilon|$ is large.
 Of course, for a large $|\epsilon|$, the spacetime would suffer from the existence of naked singularities somewhere.
 However, as long as one does not consider the parameter space inside the gray shaded region, the naked singularity is always inside ISCO and the whole accretion disk can be completely well-defined.
+In fact, significant effects on the radiative efficiency and the redshifts may still appear even if one strictly excludes any possible existence of naked singularity and focuses only on $|\epsilon|\le2$.
+For example, the radiative efficiency $\eta$ for a Kerr-like black hole with $a/M=0.9982$ and $|\epsilon|=2$ is enhanced compared with its Kerr counterpart with the same spin by $6.6\%$.
+In addition, the redshift $z$ calculated on the prograde ISCO for a Kerr-like black hole with $a/M=0.9982$ and $|\epsilon|=2$ is $z\sim14.83$, which is larger than its Kerr counterpart with the same spin ($z\sim10.2$) by $45\%$.